SENSAAS/sensaas/README.md

 - hfit score estimates the matching of colored points representing pharmacophore features; It ranges between 0 and 1

-Thus, we calculate a hybrid score = gfit + hfit scores; It ranges between 0 and 2
+Thus, we calculate a hybrid score = gfit + hfit scores; **gfit+hfit ranges between 0 and 2**

    A gfit+hfit score close to 2.0 means a perfect superimposition.

    A gfit+hfit score > 1.0 means that similaries were identified.

-Then you can evaluate the RMSD value by using rdkit tools:
+Here IMATINIB.sdf and IMATINIB_mv.sdf are the 2 same molecules thus you can evaluate the RMSD value by using rdkit tool:

 	utils/rdkit-CalcLigRMSD.py ../DATASET/IMATINIB.sdf Source_tran.sdf